apache/celix/documents/c_patterns.md

 These macros can be found in the Apache Celix utils headers `celix_cleanup.h` and `celix_stdlib_cleanup.h`.

 In Apache Celix, C objects must opt into SBRM.
-This is done by using a "define" macro, which determines the expected C functions to clean up the object.
+This is done by using a `CELIX_DEFINE_AUTO` macro, which determines the expected C functions to clean up the object.

 ## Support for Resource Allocation Is Initialization (RAII)-like Structures

 Based on the previously mentioned SBRM, Apache Celix also offers support for structures that resemble RAII.
-These can be used to guard locks, manage service registration, etc. Support for RAII-like structures is facilitated by providing additional cleanup functions that work with either the `celix_auto` or `celix_autoptr` macros.
+These can be used to guard locks, manage service registration, etc. These guards should follow the naming convention `celix_<obj_to_guard>_guard_t`.
+Support for RAII-like structures is facilitated by providing additional cleanup functions that work with either the `celix_auto` or `celix_autoptr` macros.

 Examples include: